+NOTE X: The contents of intermediate training result depend on the type of ML Model or algorithm used in VFL training and are up to implementation.

 Editor's note: It is FFS and may depend on the service design: When the clients report the client intermediate training result, it also includes the corresponding VFL correlation ID.